-You can also get my Rule of 5 cheat sheet detailing the 5 foods to eat and 5 to avoid, which Tree used as an easy guide to lose those inches.
+You can also get my Rule of 5 cheat sheet detailing the 5 foods to eat and 5 to avoid, which Tree used as an easy guide to losing those inches.

 She also has a gift for you at the end.
 Make sure to read this incredibly valuable post.

 My double-crossing hand kept shoving the BBQ potato chips in my mouth even though my brain was screaming to stop.
 “Only one,” I had promised myself when I ripped open the bag in a frenzied panic, “I’ll just suck on it like candy to make it last.”
-Like a crack addict needing her fix, I needed my BBQ potato chips, and I was willing to tell myself anything for that first crunchy hit.
+Like a crack addict needing her fix, I needed my BBQ potato chips, and my emotional eating habits made me do anything for that first crunchy hit.

 One turned into two.
 Two turned into five.
 Five turned into the entire bag, plus several finger-lickin’-good swipes of the flavor remnants clinging to the inside of the hollow bag.